-Off-channel excavations that are proposed to be reclaimed to permanent lakes shall include riparian and/or wetland habitat.
-The creation of riparian and or wetland habitat along the perimeter of permanent lakes shall include appropriate features such as: scalloped basin perimeters with extended peninsulas, islands, and stepped benches of various widths at approximately three (3) foot vertical intervals both above and below the groundwater level.
-Where wetlands are not proposed, either grassland and/or woodland habitat, or agricultural fields separated from the lake by a berm, shall be established using only native species in order to provide continuous habitat value around the permanent lakes.
+Off-channel excavations that are proposed to be reclaimed to permanent lakes shall include wetland habitat.
+The creation of wetland habitat along the perimeter of permanent lakes shall include appropriate features such as: scalloped basin perimeters with extended peninsulas, islands, and stepped benches of various widths at approximately three (3) foot vertical intervals both above and below the groundwater level.
+Where wetlands are not proposed, either grassland and/or woodland habitat, or agricultural fields separated from the lake by a berm, shall be established in order to provide continuous habitat value around the permanent lakes.